slowphil/mingw-w64-qt4/README.md

 # mingw-w64-qt4
-Files are a copy of https://github.com/msys2/MINGW-packages-dev/tree/master/mingw-w64-qt4
+Files are a copy of https://github.com/msys2/MINGW-packages-dev/tree/master/mingw-w64-qt4 (using that [procedure](https://stackoverflow.com/a/24577293))

 I reproduce here this legacy mingw-w64 package which is still currently used in TeXmacs for windows but no longer available readily built in the [msys2 repo](http://repo.msys2.org/mingw/i686/).